 Lace Making at the Cowper & Newton Museum

 This is not an exhaustive account of lace, of lace-making techniques, or of the industry in the Eastern Counties, but just an introduction.
 We hope you find it interesting and useful.
-Whilst the Lace Room is closed we are also sharing further stories on our Social Media channels, including the Olney History Hub Facebook group.
+Our extensive lace collection is on display at the Museum within The Lacemakers Room.

 The Eastern Counties in this context are Buckinghamshire (Bucks: Olney is in Bucks), Bedfordshire (Beds) and Northamptonshire (Northants).

 If you are interested in the history of lace and lace-making, you might like to look here at a local walk around Olney on the Olney and District Historical Society website

 Lace was probably made in the Eastern Counties (Buckinghamshire, Bedfordshire, Northamptonshire) prior to 1563.
 This was, and still is, a flax growing area.
 The first wave of lacemakers from the continent came in 1563 to 1568.
 They were Flemish Protestants who left the area around Mechelen (Mechlin / Malines) when Philip II introduced the Inquisition to the Low Countries: